Monitoring Egress Traffic

 1. Click Monitor.

 The status changes to Monitored for this VPC/VNet on the Egress VPC/VNets tab.
+This may take a minute or two to complete.

 A timestamp is displayed next to the VPC/VNet on the Egress VPC/VNets tab to indicate how long it has been monitored.